AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

 # Edge Delivery Services Introduction {#introduction-edge}

 With Edge Delivery, AEM delivers exceptional experiences that drive engagement and conversions.
 AEM does so by delivering fast performant experiences that are fast to author and develop.
 As such, with the help of Edge Delivery Services you can improve conversion, reduce costs and increase velocity.
-Keep in mind that Edge Delivery Services is a composable set of services that are used **in addition** to the usual [AEM authoring methods](https://experienceleague.adobe.com/docs/experience-manager-65/authoring/essentials/author.html) and do not replace the authoring workflows used by customers up to this point.
+Keep in mind that Edge Delivery Services is a composable set of services that are used **in addition** to the usual [AEM authoring methods](https://experienceleague.adobe.com/docs/experience-manager-65/authoring/essentials/author.html) and do not replace the authoring workflows commonly used by customers up to this point.

 By leveraging Edge Delivery you can: